Myths About Mindfulness:

 “me generation” thing

 Indeed, engaging in meditation practice, even within a group setting, involves personal time, but it should not be misconstrued as a selfish endeavour.
-The relaxation and heightened focus it fosters can improve listening skills, enhance sensitivity to others' needs, and maintain presence with loved ones, minimizing distractions.
+The relaxation and heightened focus it fosters can improve listening skills, enhance sensitivity to others' needs, and maintain presence with loved ones, minimising distractions.
 Rather than self-indulgence, mindfulness is a gift that enhances connections and enriches interactions with others.

 Mindfulness is only cultivated through meditation